Fielding Hurst

 Breckenridge's diary further provided evidence that the ill reputation gained by the regiment was largely due to the actions of Hurst and his fellow officer, William Jay Smith, as well as a handful of their direct subordinates.
 Otherwise, the regiment appears now to have been composed of otherwise dedicated Unionists.

 The First West Tennessee U.S. Cavalry/6th Tennessee U.S. Cavalry clashed several times with the forces of Confederate general Nathan Bedford Forrest.
 Hurst resigned his commission in December 1864, citing poor health, but largely because of his humiliating defeat at the battle of Bolivar, Tennessee, which resulted largely from his acts of insubordination.

 On March 4, 1865, he was elected as a Unionist to represent District 21 of the Tennessee Senate, which at that time consisted of Hardeman, Hardin and McNairy counties.
 His first vote was to ratify the Thirteenth Amendment.
 He resigned after the Senate session ended on June 12, 1865, to accept a position as circuit judge.
 The book, In the Shadow of the Devil, further details Hurst's colorful postwar career.

 Hurst was a local leader of the Grand Army of the Republic.
-He died in poverty in McNairy County, Tennessee, in 1882 and remained a hated figure among Confederate sympathizers.
+He died in poverty near Rose Creek in McNairy County, Tennessee, on April 3, 1882 and remained a hated figure among Confederate sympathizers.
+He was interred at Mount Gilead Cemetery in McNairy County.